 In the information age, we all rely on easy access to information.
 Communication is a process of providing, sending, receiving and understanding information.
 The Information and Communications Standard outlines how organizations are required to create, provide and receive information and communications in ways that are accessible for people with disabilities.
-It requires that you communicate with an individual with a disability in a way that takes into account their disability.
+It requires that you take an individual's disability into account when communicating with them.